rvanbruggen/HackoladeGitTestRepo/README.md

 # HackoladeGitTestRepo
-A small repo that would allow for quick demonstration of Hackolade GIT integration and collaboration.
-We will explore different scenarios:
+A small repo that would allow for quick demonstration of [the Hackolade Studio Workgroup Edition's](https://hackolade.com/editions.html) GIT integration and collaboration.
+We will explore different and realistic scenarios of data modeling collaboration on this page:
 * *Scenario 1:* the scenario where we make a small change to a data model, that does not create a conflict, and automatically gets merged
 * *Scenario 2:* the scenario where we make a small change to a data model, but that change DOES create a conflict that needs to be resolved
 * *Scenario 3:* the scenario where we make large changes to a data model, in separate (feature) branches, and we merge these changes back together using pull requests